 We don’t need to complete the £100 grocery challenge to allow us to have money for bills, or anything drastic like that, however, this time of year is a great time to run down the fridge, freezer and cupboards a little ready for the Christmas treats.

 I like to ensure that we keep a tight rein on our finances and a £100 grocery challenge is a fantastic way to get motivated for meal planning, batch cooking and generally saving money.
-With Christmas rapidly approaching I may look to do this challenge two months in a row.

 I am intending on buying all household purchases within our £100 grocery challenge.
 This includes toiletries, nappies, food for our daughter, food for our cats, fish and turtle (where needed) and cleaning products.

 So far, as of the time of this post, I’ve spent £5 on some fresh fruit and milk.
 This is a great start and I’ve been using my slow cooker and batch cooking already!

 Will you join me in my £100 grocery challenge?